Top 10 Things to Do in New Zealand

 1. Hike on a Glacier

 New Zealand is home to some of the fastest moving glaciers in the world, Franz Josef and Fox Glacier on the West Coast of the South Island.
-Hiking on these ever-changing glaciers is a once in a lifetime opportunity with a stunning helicopter flight over the glacier valley onto the glaciers themselves.
+Hiking on these ever-changing glaciers is a once-in-a-lifetime opportunity with a stunning helicopter flight over the glacier valley onto the glaciers themselves.
 Explore ice caves and narrow crevasses with an experienced guide through the New Zealand glaciers.
 If you miss the West Coast glaciers, be sure to check out New Zealand’s longest glacier, the Tasman Glacier, in Aoraki Mt Cook National Park.

 Top 10 Things to Do in New Zealand© NZPocketGuide.com